 Narcissists use them during the idealization phase of the relationship under intense conditions in a very short period of time to encourage strong bonding.
 The fact that you were susceptible to them does not make you a narcissist– it makes you human.

 When someone consistently lies, misleads, gaslights you, abuses your trust and purposefully tries to keep information from you, it leads you down a path where you are questioning your own judgment.
-You may have discovered partial truths or you may be concerned that you are wrong and you don’t want to jump to conclusions.
+You may have discovered partial truths or you may have been concerned that you were wrong and you didn’t want to jump to conclusions.

 What may be confusing about this is that the narcissist may have also done a lot of checking up on you.
 Narcissists are very curious about what goes on in your life and like to ask you questions about who else you’re seeing, who else you’re talking to, and who all of the people are that are following your social media accounts.
 They ask where you’re going and who you are with.
 Maybe they go through your phone or your messages.